napari/napari.github.io/fundamentals/installation.md

 ![image]({{ '/assets/tutorials/installation/bundle_dev_warning.png' | relative_url }})

-Don't be alarmed, this is because the napari team has not yet obtained a developer certificate from Apple, but we will be doing this promtly.
-It is safe to click `Cancel`.
-To get napari to open you must enter `Systems Preferences` and click the `Security & Privacy` icon, circled in red below:
+Don't be alarmed, this is because the napari team has not yet obtained a developer certificate from Apple, but we will be doing this promptly.
+It is safe to click "Cancel".
+To get napari to open you must enter "Systems Preferences" and click the "Security & Privacy" icon, circled in red below:

 ![image]({{ '/assets/tutorials/installation/bundle_security_privacy.png' | relative_url }})

-Once inside the `Security & Privacy` tab you should see a message about napari being blocked and an `Open Anyway` button, circled in red below:
+Once inside the "Security & Privacy" tab, you should see a message about napari being blocked and an "Open Anyway" button, circled in red below:

 ![image]({{ '/assets/tutorials/installation/bundle_open_anyway.png' | relative_url }})

-After clicking this button you'll get one final warning about napari not being verified, but now you'll have an `Open` button, as seen below:
+After clicking this button you'll get one final warning about napari not being verified, but now you'll have an "Open" button, as seen below:

 ![image]({{ '/assets/tutorials/installation/bundle_open.png' | relative_url }})

+After clicking "Open", the viewer should appear.
-Now you'll finally see the napari viewer appear, but don't worry, you only have to go through this process once when you install a new bundle.
+Don't worry, you only have to go through this process once when you install a new bundle.

 ## bug reports